Organic solar cell: Controlled growth heterojunction

-Organic solar ink

-Organic solar ink is able to deliver higher performance in fluorescent lighting conditions in comparison to amorphous silicon solar cells, and said to have a 30% to 40% increase in indoor power density in comparison to the standard organic solar technology.

 Light trapping

 Various type of components are applied to increase light trapping (Light in-coupling) effects in thin organic solar cells.
 In addition to the flexibility of organic solar cells, by using flexible electrodes and substrates instead of ITO and glass respectively, fully flexible organic solar cells can be produced.
 By these use of flexible substrates and substrates, easier methods to provide light trapping effects to OPVs are introduced such as polymer electrodes with embedded scattering particles, nano imprinted polymer electrodes, patterned PET substrates and even optical display film commercialized for liquid crystal displays (LCD) as substrates.
 Much research will be taken for enhancing the performance of OPVs with the merit of easy light trapping structures processing.

 Use in tandem photovoltaics

 Recent research and study has been done in utilizing an organic solar cell as the top cell in a hybrid tandem solar cell stack.
 Because organic solar cells have a higher band gap than traditional inorganic photovoltaics like silicon or CIGS, they can absorb higher energy photons without losing much of the energy due to thermalization, and thus operate at a higher voltage.
 The lower energy photons and higher energy photons that are unabsorbed pass through the top organic solar cell and are then absorbed by the bottom inorganic cell.
 Organic solar cells are also solution processible at low temperatures with a low cost of 10 dollars per square meter, resulting in a printable top cell that improves the overall efficiencies of existing, inorganic solar cell technologies.
 Much research has been done to enable the formation of such a hybrid tandem solar cell stack, including research in the deposition of semi-transparent electrodes that maintain low contact resistance while having high transparency.